-Pat Cude, founder of Cude Electronics (originally Cude TV) at 610 East Houston St., is a living example of overcoming adversity and becoming successful in business.
+Pat Cude, founder of Cude Electronics (originally Cude TV) at 610 East Houston St., is an example of overcoming adversity and becoming successful in business.

-Pat was born in 1920 and grew up during the great depression when the economy was worse than most people today have ever experienced.
+Pat lived from 1920-2014 and grew up during the great depression when the economy was worse than most people today have ever experienced.
 He had to quit school in the ninth grade due to health problems.
 He moved to Colorado to recover, and later joined the National Youth Administration job training program.